Ruan-pysoft/ministdlib/features.md

 to read from/write to it.

-`StringReadFile` is a similar wrapper, but only arounding reading and not writing.
+`StringReadFile` is a similar wrapper, but only around reading and not writing.

 Each `StringFile` and `StringReadFile` keeps its own read pointer which starts at the beginning of the `String`,